-‘General Hospital’s 56th Anniversary Brings Denise Alexander Back For Special Episode
+‘General Hospital’s’ 56th Anniversary Brings Denise Alexander Back For Special Episode

 — soapcentral.com (@soapcentral) March 27, 2019

 Soap Central indicates that Monica will be welcoming a special guest into her home.
-Fans had been wondering who that could be and now it looks like it will be Lesley Webber.
+Fans had been wondering who that could be, and now it looks like it will be Lesley Webber.
 Gail had a list of people whom she wanted gathered together for the reading of her will.
 That also includes Scott Baldwin.
 He was pretty broken up about her passing.

 General Hospital spoilers tease that Scotty will be getting a heartfelt message from Gail.
 It is expected to be an emotional, yet memorable episode.
 It sounds like Lucy Coe will also be on hand to give Scott some support through this difficult time for him.